Q: Who needs a hunting license?

 Q: Where can I find information about Hunter Safety/Education classes?

-A: Visit CDFW's Hunter Education page or call your nearest Hunter Education District Staff.
+A: Visit CDFW's California Hunter Education web page or call your nearest Hunter Education District Staff.

 Q: How old do you have to be to take a hunter education course?